Janiczek/janiczek.github.io/_posts/2025-10-01-elm-queues-shootout.md

 be plucked via `jq ".[].nsPerRun"`.
 All measurements are in nanoseconds per run (that is, per the measured function call).

-"Small queue/list" means `List.range 1 5` and "Large queue/list" means
+Finally, "small queue/list" means `List.range 1 5` and "Large queue/list" means
 `List.range 1 500`.

 ### Measurements